 Tip - If the set is a member of a Hunt Group, the Call Forward on busy feature is overridden and the Hunt Group call continues to ring until the hunt time has expired.
-For more information on Hunt Groups see Programming Hunt Groups on page 161.
+For more information about Hunt Groups, see Programming Hunt Groups on page 169.